 This course is offered by COMET® Program in partnership with NOAA NESDIS and the GOES-R Satellite Program Office.

-- An accessible level of information on GOES-16 data products
+- Provide an accessible level of information on GOES-16 data products

 Advanced Baseline Imager (ABI) (Tim Schmit, NOAA/NESDIS)Learn about the improved temporal, spatial, spectral and calibration attributes of the Advanced Baseline Imager (ABI) on the GOES-R series.
 The main use for each of the 16-spectral bands will be covered, using examples from the recently launched GOES-16 ABI.
 Will consist of both a lecture and hands-on component.